nab138/SimpleVoiceCommandBot/README.md

 ## Contributors

-In the future, contributors **may** recieve perks such as increasing the listeners per guild.
+In the future, contributors **may** recieve perks such as increasing the listeners per guild (If the bot is hosted, of course).

 If you want to contribute, please open a Pull Request.
 If I don't review it within a week, message me on discord `nab138#2035`